unfoldingWord/door43-enqueue-job-test/README.md

-That is more up-to-date than the write-up of the previous platform [here](https://github.com/unfoldingWord-dev/door43.org/wiki/tX-Development-Architecture) (which was too dependant on expensive AWS lambda functions).
+That is more up-to-date than the write-up of the previous platform [here](https://github.com/unfoldingWord-dev/door43.org/wiki/tX-Development-Architecture) (which was too dependent on expensive AWS lambda functions).

 ## Door43 modifications